 26. Demolition of the existing buildings on site hereby permitted shall be phased in accordance with the approved Demolition Plan (by Phase) (drawing no. MOU-BHCC-S-ZZ-DR-A-020 Rev A).
-No demolition works shall take place on the 67 Centre and Hillview Contact Centre until the Community Hub has been completed and ready for occupation and no demolition works shall take place on the existing MUGAs until the 3G pitches have been completed and are ready for use.
+No demolition works shall take place on the 67 Centre and Hillview Contact Centre until the Community Hub has been completed and ready for occupation.